virtuozzo/cloudscripting-docs/docs/creating-manifest/addons.md

 }
 ```

-In this example, a new file *test.log* will be created during `onInstall` action.
-The addon behaviour should be described in `addons` section, `installAddon` action need to take only addon's identifier.
+Through this example, a new *test.log* file is created during the *onInstall* action execution.
+You can declare the add-on's expected behaviour within the *addons* section, while the *installAddon* action is needed to specify the appropriate add-on's identifier.
 <br>
 <h2> What’s next?</h2>

-- Find out the list of <a href="/creating-manifest/placeholders/" target="_blank">Placeholders</a> for automatic parameters fetching
-- See how to use <a href="/creating-manifest/conditions-and-iterations/">Conditions and Iterations</a>
-- Read how to integrate your <a href="/creating-manifest/custom-scripts/" target="_blank">Custom Scripts</a>
+- Find out how to handle <a href="/creating-manifest/handling-custom-responses/" target="_blank">Custom Responses</a>

-- Learn how to customize <a href="/creating-manifest/visual-settings/" target="_blank">Visual Settings</a>
+- Explore how to customize <a href="/creating-manifest/visual-settings/" target="_blank">Visual Settings</a>

 - Examine a bunch of <a href="/samples/" target="_blank">Samples</a> with operation and package examples

+- See <a href="/troubleshooting/" target="_blank">Troubleshooting</a> for helpful tips and specific suggestions